-The Nuu-chah-nulth Tribal Council (NTC), Teechuktl Program is seeking a permanent, full-time Training and Prevention Coordinator.
-This position will work with Department of Health managers and supervisors to identify capacity needs, and organize appropriate education and training of NTC staff to ensure cultural sensitivity and best practices in service delivery.
+The Nuu-chah-nulth Tribal Council (NTC), Department of Health is seeking a permanent, full-time Training and Prevention Coordinator.
+This position will work with Department of Health managers and supervisors to identify capacity needs and organize appropriate education and training of NTC staff to ensure cultural sensitivity and best practices in service delivery.
 The “Prevention” side of the position will focus on specialized training around integrated suicide prevention.
-This position is based out of Port Alberni.
+This position is based out of Port Alberni (must be willing to relocate).

 - Work with Health Departmental managers/supervisors to identify training needs with an emphasis on cultural knowledge that will support health services